cfpb/design-system/docs/components/featured-content-modules.md

           * When content is a “mini-story” containing a headline, body copy, call to action, and image

           ![Image of a featured content module](/design-system/images/uploads/fcm-desktop02.png)
+        variation_specs: >-
+          Desktop style

+          * Module spans the full width of the page’s content area and is 220px tall at maximum page width.
+It appears 60px underneath the header/intro paragraph of the page.

+          * Background color of module is Gray 5 with a 1px Gray 40 stroke.

+          * Visual is always 270px wide and 220px tall at maximum page width.

+          * Text spans 5 columns at maximum page width and is left and top aligned.
+There is 30px of padding around all sides of the text.

+          * The ratio of text and visual changes with screen size to keep the full height of the image visible.
+As available width dips below the maximum page width, the text area shrinks in width while the visual maintains a fixed width of 270px.
+That means that the height and aspect ratio of the visual will change as the screen shrinks, and the image will be cropped between 16% and 29% from each side.

+          * Heading: H3, 35 maximum character count (including spaces)

+          * Body copy: 16px, appears 15px below the headline, 160 maximum character count (including spaces)

+          * Call to action link: 16px, standard link colors, appears 15px below body copy, 35 maximum character count (including spaces)

+          * Play button (for FCMs with a video): 60px diameter, Black background at 75% opacity that changes to Pacific on hover, White icon, 2px Gray 5 border, centered in the visual

+          Differences in style at mobile size:

+          * Text and visual are stacked instead of side by side with 30px space between text and top of visual

+          * Headline: H4

+          * Visual is always in a 16:9 ratio

+          * 15px of left, right, and bottom padding around all content in the FCM
   - variations:
       - variation_code_snippet: >-
           <section class="o-featured-content-module">